Nebraska Driving Laws for Seniors and Older Drivers

 How to Request an Unsafe Driver Investigation in Nebraska

-The Nebraska DMV will accept information from anyone with personal knowledge that a driver may be unsafe behind the wheel.
+• someone (like family or friends) reports they have personal knowledge that a driver might be unsafe behind the wheel.

 • a visual impairment limiting the ability to travel more than 200 feet unassisted